Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Analysis

-A further consideration when choosing a classifier is the variability of performance, for a single problem (i.e. variation between resamples) and over different problems.
-We resample each problem 30 times, and record the standard deviation over these resamples for each dataset.
-Table~\ref{tab:variance} summarises this within problem variation over all problems.
-It presents the mean. median and max of the standard deviation for the 30 resamples over all problems.
-We observe that HC2 has the lowest variation on average.
-Given it is a heterogeneous meta-ensemble, we would expect this.
-Hydra-MR, InceptionTime and WEASEL-D have similar standard deviation.
-RDST, 1NN-DTW, FreshPRINCE and PF have the highest variation between resamples.

 Figure~\ref{fig:boxplot} shows the violin plot of the deviation of each classifier from the median performing algorithm.
-It shows that both HC2 and Hydra-MR have tightly grouped distributions, with HC2 having a wider spread of positive values.
-InceptionTime has a very wide spread, both positive and negative, reflecting the wide variation in performance we have previously observed.
-RSTSF and PF also have wide distributions, but perform relatively poorly more often than they do well.
+It shows that both HC2 and MR-Hydra have tightly grouped distributions, with HC2 having a wider spread of positive values.
+H-InceptionTime (H-IT) has a very wide spread, both positive and negative, reflecting the wide variation in performance we have previously observed.
+FreshPrince (FP), QUANT and Proximity Forest (PF) also have wide distributions.
+PF performs relatively poorly more often than it does well.